neogeographica/chaintool/docs/example.rst

    lint +dup

 In this sequence, the ``+dup`` toggle only happens to affect the ``mypylint`` command.
 By activating this toggle, the spot in that commandline that would normally contain ``-d R0801`` is instead populated with emptystring.
 The effect of this change is to remove the suppression of the "duplicate code" check in pylint; in other words, by specifying ``+dup`` you are asking pylint to do the duplicate-code checks that we normally are not asking it to do.
-When the command runs, you will see that the executed :command:`pylint` commandline now looks like this:
+When the command runs, you will see that the executed ``pylint`` commandline now looks like this:

    | :cyan:`pylint    /home/bob/chaintool/src/chaintool`